 In its response to the petition for adjusted standard, the Agency recommends the Board grant the requested adjusted standard with specific conditions.
 Resp. at 18.
-BEMA has agreed to each of the conditions recommended by the Agency.
-Tr. at 15.
-The conditions fall into three basic categories: recordkeeping, emissions impacts, and Emissions Reduction Market System (ERMS), and are specified more fully in the "order" which begins below at page 9.
-Resp. at 15-17
+VONCO has agreed to each of the conditions recommended by the Agency.
+Tr. at 14.
+The conditions fall into three basic categories: recordkeeping, emissions impacts, and Emissions Reduction Market System, and are specified more fully in the Board Order following the conclusion of this opinion.
+Resp. at 15-17.

-In its response and recommendation, the Agency also explained that it has, in conjunction with BEMA and others, conducted its own investigation into technically feasible and economically reasonable means of complying with the Flexographic Printing Rule.
+The Agency, in conjunction with VONCO and others, has conducted its own investigations into technically feasible and economically reasonable means of complying with 35 Ill.
+Adm.
+Code 218.401(a), (b), and (c).
 Resp. at 8-14.
-For example, the Agency stated that it has been working with flexographic printers on environmental compliance issues since early 1994.
+The Agency stated that it has been working with flexographic printers on environmental compliance issues since early 1994.
 Resp. at 8.
-Through the Agency's own investigations, they have found that the industry appears to be "going backwards rather than forwards for this type of printing."
-Resp. at 9.
+The Agency's research has shown that many printers are moving from water-based inks back to solvent-based inks because water-based inks have been unsatisfactory in every category tested.
+Resp. at 9-10.
 The Agency refers to a fact sheet published by the Printers' National Environmental Assistance Center which describes the use of water-based inks on film as being "similar to placing water on a newly waxed car: The water beads up and slides around the surface."
 Id.

-The Agency also acknowledges the "harsh conditions" that must be endured by the plastic packaging products produced by BEMA.
+The Agency also acknowledges the "harsh conditions" that must be endured by the plastic packaging products produced by VONCO.
 Resp. at 11.